MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/relink-environments.md

 ## Scenario: Backup and restore

-When you back up and restore an environment, you may see unexpected data movement if a previous Dual-write connection was established with this environment.
+When you back up and restore an environment, you may see unexpected data movement or errors if a previous Dual-write connection was established with this environment.
 This issue occurs because the data in the key tables is not cleared.
 To mitigate this issue, follow these steps:

 1. Sign in to the targeted Finance and Operations app.
 2. Delete the data from the following tables: